qooxdoo/qooxdoo/documentation/manual/source/pages/website/fromjquery.rst

 .. note::

-  Please note that the features described here are still experimental, so the API may change in the future.
+  Please note that this document referes to the old API and is outdated.